digitalassassins/TdarrMathsPlugins/README.md

 ## How to Use Calculations Plugin

 We Start by adding a `SetFlowVariable` plugin to the flow.
+We dont have to set a `SetFlowVariable` if we want to start the first number at 0 but it's good practice in case you need to change the calculation starting number further down the line.
 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/1-Calculation-SetFlowVariable.png "Add SetFlowVariable and change the settings")
+Then we can add the `Var Calculations` plugin to the flow and set the plugin settings. the `User Variable` must be the name of the variable in the first step, you can't pass `{{{args}}}` into this plugin as it uses the variable name to calculate and update that variable.
 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/2-Calculation-Add2.png "Add SetFlowVariable and change the settings")

 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/3-Calculation-Multiply5.png "Add SetFlowVariable and change the settings")